-Trustees, staff and volunteers will familiarise themselves with this policy as soon as they begin working with us.
+Directors, staff and volunteers will familiarise themselves with this policy as soon as they begin working with us.
 This policy is a lengthy document but this is to ensure that all relevant information is provided.
 Anyone can seek the advice and support of the Designated Safeguarding Officer (see section 3.3.3) at any time.
 Additional relevant policies (Healthy and Safety, Code of Conduct etc.), resources and information are available to staff.

-All concerns, and allegations of abuse will be taken seriously by trustees and staff and responded to immediately and appropriately – this may require a referral to children’s services and in some instances, the Police.
+All concerns, and allegations of abuse will be taken seriously by directors and staff and responded to immediately and appropriately – this may require a referral to children’s services and in some instances, the Police.

 This policy will be updated as necessary and at least every two years.
 Last update date and staff member are noted on the footer of this document.